Assassination of Shinzo Abe: Other impacts

+Trial of Tetsuya Yamagami

+The trial of the sole suspect in Abe's assassination, Tetsuya Yamagami, began on 28 October 2025, at the Nara District Court.
+During the first hearing, Yamagami pleaded guilty to the charges read by the prosecutors, saying, "It is true.
+There is no doubt that I did it."
+He was charged with murder, violations of the Firearm and Sword Possession Control Law, the Ordnance Manufacturing Law, the Explosives Control Law, and causing property damage.
+Yamagami's lawyers asked for any punishment to be reduced, saying that the homemade weapon he used in the assassination did not fall within the category of handguns defined by Japan's Firearms and Swords Control Act.
+According to Kyodo News, the trial is set to end in mid-December, and the court ruling is expected on 21 January 2026.

 Wake and funeral

 In the afternoon of 11 July, Abe's casket was transported to the Zōjō Temple in Shiba Park of the Minato ward of Tokyo, where several feudal shoguns are buried.
 A wake for Abe began at 6:00 p.m.
 Over 2,500 people attended, according to the LDP.

 A Buddhist funeral for Abe took place at Zōjō Temple on the next day.
 The ceremony, conducted by priests from the Jōdō-shū tradition, was restricted to Abe's family and select others from the LDP.
 Following the funeral, Abe's casket was transported through the Nagatachō district with large crowds watching the procession from the pavements.
 The casket was driven past LDP headquarters, the National Diet Building and the Prime Minister's Office before being taken to Kirigaya Funeral Hall in the Shinagawa ward for a private funeral.
-During the funeral, Abe received a posthumous name that reflected his life on the political stage.
-A farewell ceremony has been planned for sometime after the funeral and the traditional 49-day mourning period.
-The location is planned to be within the Yamaguchi 4th district and within Tokyo.
+During the funeral, Abe received a posthumous name that was considered to reflect his political career.
+A farewell ceremony was planned after the funeral and the traditional 49-day mourning period.
+The location of the public farewell service was within the Yamaguchi 4th district and within Tokyo.

 On 12 August 2022, the UPF held an international conference in Seoul which was attended by foreign dignitaries such as Mike Pompeo, Newt Gingrich, and Stephen Harper.
 None of the dignitaries from Japan attended.
 Part of the venue was dedicated to giving a memorial service for Abe.
-While not attending personally, Donald Trump and Mike Pence's video messages were also played during the event.
+While not attending personally, former US president Donald Trump and former vice president Mike Pence's video messages were also played during the event.
 The event stated that Abe died while participating in a movement for peace.